Planned Giving - Leave a Legacy

 A planned gift to Ravenscroft may cost you nothing out of pocket today and can help the school’s future strength and prosperity.
 Ravenscroft offers an assortment of mutually beneficial arrangements that provide a variety of benefits, including lifetime income, capital gains tax savings, and income tax deductibility.

 Since our founding, individuals dedicated to our long-term success have set up planned gifts for the benefit of our students, teachers and programs.
 Some donors included us as a beneficiary of their will, retirement plan (401(k), 403(b), IRA, etc.) or life insurance policy while others added to our endowment to continue their annual support after they were gone.
 Each of these individuals believed in our mission and wanted to be sure we could continue to thrive and grow into the future.
-For this special group, we created the Josiah Ogden Watson Society.
-The Josiah Ogden Watson Society is open to all individuals who have named us in their long-term plans or created an endowment for our benefit.
+For this special group, we created a deferred giving society.
+The deferred giving society is open to all individuals who have named us in their long-term plans or created an endowment for our benefit.

 Some gifts do not have to cost you anything today but support our mission in the future.
 These gifts include naming Ravenscroft as a beneficiary of your will or living trust, retirement plan (IRA, 403(b), 401(k), etc.), or life insurance policy.